RC Airplanes Simplified

 11. Go fly!

-The great advantage of gas model aircraft engines is that very little support equipment is needed.
+The great advantage of gas engines is that very little support equipment is needed.
 No glow plug igniter or electric starter is required.
 Please use a heavy glove to protect your hand and fingers-these engines are not TOYS and can inflict serious injury.
 Let SAFETY be your PRIORITY!

 Note that some gas engines have a spring starter built in that makes the "propeller flipping" that much easier.